01200 309 516

 We compare medical indemnity cover from over 5 of the leading insurers in the UK all provided by A-Rated insurers fully underwritten at Lloyd’s of London and all policies are approved for GMC registration and revalidation.

-Our dedicated healthcare indemnity team also specialise in obtaining competitive terms for professionals that have been subject to disciplinary actions or have suffered previous claims or negligence allegations.
+Our dedicated healthcare indemnity team also specialise in obtaining insurance for professionals that have been subject to disciplinary actions or have suffered previous claims or negligence allegations.
 If you have been unable to find cover elsewhere, or have had your membership cancelled or refused by a defence union such as The Medical Defence Union (MDU) or Medical Protection Society (MPS), our team will make it their priority to find you cover to continue to practice.

 We can arrange doctors and other medical practice insurance to cover your equipment, theft, medical records and patients against accidents and incidents on your premises.